kathryncodesthings/taskmaster-predictions-with-machine-learning/README.md

 * The linear regression model vs the baseline model shows a reduced MAE rate from 1.5 to **1.1** percentage points
 * The linear regression model vs the baseline model shows a reduced RMSE rate from 1.8 to **1.4** percentage points

-This is positive, as it shows that the linear regression model is working better than the simple baseline model.
+This shows that the linear regression model is working better than the simple baseline model.

 The results of the linear regression model are visualised as follows: